brandonwie.dev

 Takeaways

-- Four failure modes are worth naming even at count=1.
+• Thirteen patterns are worth naming even at count=1-3 each.
 The goal of classification is not statistical significance — it is faster triage on the next PR.
 Once you have a name for the pattern, you recognize it in the wild.

-- Reinforcing NOTEs are the most effective prevention, but only for Patterns 1 and 2.
+• Reinforcing NOTEs are the most effective prevention, but only for Patterns 1, 2, 5, and (partially) 9.
 For Disagreeing Claim and Confidently Wrong, no amount of inline documentation helps — you need an empirical check.
+Stale Snapshot benefits from NOTEs because they help future re-indexes pick up current intent.
+Cross-File Mirror Drift can use back-references as a halfway fix while a CI consistency check is the real solution.